asweigart/codebreaker/README.md

 Hacking Secret Ciphers with Python" programs

 This repo contains the source for the encryption and code breaking programs featured in the book "Hacking Secret Ciphers with Python".
+Since the code in the book is at this point set in print, I'm only interested in receiving bug reports rather than refactors.
+But feel free to fork this repo!

 Here's a general description of each of the files: